Creative Writing Workshops

 Creative Write Time! and the Creative Writers’ Circle are fun, relaxed environments designed to help diverse groups of writers find their voice.
 Come create and share your work with us!

 Meetings are Thursdays from 4:00-5:00PM (Creative Write Time) and 5:00-6:20PM (Creative Writers’ Circle) in the Writing Center, room 108.

 Feel free to follow us on Facebook to make appointments with our tutors for creative writing and other writing assignments!

 “All you have to do is write one true sentence.
 Write the truest sentence that you know.”

 - Ernest Hemingway

-Victoria Kuykendall works as a poetry judge at Persona magazine and a tutor at the Texas State Writing Center.
-She is currently going to school to receive a bachelor’s in English and a minor in Leadership Skills.
-Her sophomore year, she made the Dean’s List and a 4.0.
-Victoria has been published in Expressions!, AIPG, and CC&D Magazine.
-Her hobbies include playing video games like The Wolf Among Us, eating sushi, and jumping off a bridge 150 feet in the air above a rain forest.
+Victoria Kuykendall worked as a poetry judge at Persona magazine for two editions and is now a tutor and the Creative Writing Coordinator at the Texas State Writing Center.
+She is a Senior currently going to school to receive a bachelor’s in English and a minor in Leadership Studies.
+She has made the Dean’s List three times thus far each with a 4.0 and is expecting to graduate cum laude.
+Victoria is a five time published author in works such as Expressions!, AIPG, and CC&D Magazine.
+She also won Grand Champion in the Love Public Speaking Festival here at Texas State University for her speech on Diversity in Children’s Literature.
+Her hobbies include playing video games like The Wolf Among Us, eating sushi, and traveling.
 Victoria hopes to become a professor and to change the world and the way people perceive it through literary works.